SEAT AT THE TABLE

 What we were witnessing wasn’t just a series of campaigns, it was a community stepping into its political power in America in a way we had never seen before.

-But beyond documenting a milestone, the film is also about something deeper.
 At a time when civic participation can feel fragile, these stories remind us that democracy is constantly renewed by new voices.